miheinr/ansible-dlp-homework/README.md

   - create a new zone
   - activate this zone by reloading firewalld-service (firewalld-module does not offer this)
   - add source and port in two steps (one does not work)

+## Further Improvements
+- do not include nginx-password in role variable but use hash or secret in Ansible Tower
+- make all tasks independent of OS (here we need Centos8)